The Nest

 How Do Realtors Mention The Time A BOM Home Has Stayed On The Market?

-One of the most significant factors that can affect a seller who wants to get a reasonable price is the time on the market.
-When a house goes BOM, the time on the market does not go back to zero; it’s as if it’s been on the market since the beginning.
+One of the most significant factors that can affect a seller’s ability to get a reasonable price is the time on the market.
+When a house goes BOM, the time on the market does not reset to zero; it’s as if it has been on the market since the beginning.

 For example, if a house takes 42 days to accept an offer, the listing agent will take it off the market.
 If the offer falls through and the place goes BOM, the next day, it’ll show up as 43 days on the market, and it does not go back to 0, much to the seller’s chagrin.